joomla/Manual/docs/get-started/ide/phpstorm/debugging.md

 and enable the Plugin - Check your Browser's Guide on how to install Plugins.
 Please note: An installation may require a Browser restart.

-### Setting up Environments in PHPStorm
+### Setting up Environments in PhpStorm

 Mostly you will write your Code in its own Project Folder but when using Joomla!
 The project will be zipped / installed or deployed from inside your IDE into to your Joomla Dev Environment.
 Which means you cannot use debugger directly inside the Project where you write your extension code (because it is not the file which will be run by Joomla! normally).

-So beside your extension development project in PHPStorm open or create a new Project for Debugging inside your local Joomla!
+So beside your extension development project in PhpStorm open or create a new Project for Debugging inside your local Joomla!
 Installation.
 This Project should point to the Joomla!
 Main directory of your local Joomla!
 Installation.
-So in PHPStorm click on `File` > `New Project form Existing Files`and select your Joomla!
+So in PhpStorm click on `File` > `New Project form Existing Files`and select your Joomla!
 Installation.
-PHPStorm may asks you if you would like to Trust this Folder, confirm that request.
+PhpStorm may asks you if you would like to Trust this Folder, confirm that request.

-### Configure PHPStorm Debugger
+### Configure PhpStorm Debugger

 In this new Project select `Run` from the Main Menu and Select `Edit Configurations`.